Keav/Sublime-Text-Settings/README.md

 ` C:\Users\UserName\AppData\Roaming\Sublime Text 3\Packages `

 This will overwrite the existing User folder.
-- Start Sublime Text - Package control should begin to download and install 'missing' packages.
+- Start Sublime Text - Package control should begin to downloading and installing the 'missing' packages.
 BE PATIENT - on an old laptop this took 15 mins plus during which time Sublime and laptop were unresponsive.